joemontibello/update-lockss/README.md

 locksstracking

-I was interested in how long it would take my local LOCKSS node to collect all the Archival Units that I've selected.
+I was interested in how long it would take my local LOCKSS node to collect all the Archival Units that my institution has selected.

 My google docs spreadsheet has a bunch of formulas in it to calculate an average time to successfully collect the Archival Units that have been selected for collection.